isabelc/bbpress-user-picture/readme.txt

 Visit [WP User Avatar](http://wpuseravatar.com/) for more information and documentation.

 = Add WP User Avatar to your own profile edit page =

-You can use the [avatar_upload] shortcode to add a standalone uploader to any page.
-It's best to use this uploader by itself and without other profile fields.

 If you're building your own profile edit page with other fields, WP User Avatar is automatically added to the [show_user_profile](http://codex.wordpress.org/Plugin_API/Action_Reference/show_user_profile) and [edit_user_profile](http://codex.wordpress.org/Plugin_API/Action_Reference/show_user_profile) hooks.
 If you'd rather have WP User Avatar in its own section, you could add another hook: